mbezaire/labs/fractions/README.md

 Once your Fraction class passed all the `check50` tests (with everything in the check list showing up green and smiley), you may challenge yourself by adding additional functionality to your `Fraction` class:

-1. Define a `reduce` method in `Fraction.java` that will reduce the fraction to its lowest terms.
+First, define a `reduce` method in `Fraction.java` that will reduce the fraction to its lowest terms.
 Find the largest common factor of the numerator and denominator and divide them both by that factor.

 Then, call `reduce()` from the constructors in `Fraction` so that instantiating a new `Fraction(4, 8)` would create a `Fraction` of 1/2 instead.

+{% next %}

-2. Create another constructor that takes in a double as a parameter and creates a Fraction object based on the double value.
+Lastly, create another constructor that takes in a double as a parameter and creates a Fraction object based on the double value.

 For example,